A to Z Library Services & Information

 Exam Proctoring Service

-The Mission of the Friends of the Grace A. Dow Memorial Library is to support, strengthen, and enlarge the scope of the Grace A. Dow Memorial Library community.
+The mission of the Friends of the Grace A. Dow Memorial Library is to support, strengthen and enlarge the scope of the Grace A. Dow Memorial Library's services and facilities for the enrichment of the entire community.

-Housed in the Local History /Genealogy Room, genealogical services include: access to microfilm readers and printers, complete Midland newspapers on microfilm, microfilms of US censuses for Midland, and microfilm copies of other local vital statistics.
-The Genealogy Collection (RG) contains materials of basic genealogical references, local and regional genealogy sources, materials on states of basic migration patterns, and basic Canadian materials.
+Housed in the Local History/Genealogy Room near the Reference Desk, genealogical services include: access to microfilm readers and printers, the complete Midland newspapers on microfilm, microfilms of US censuses for Midland, and microfilm copies of other local vital statistics.
+The Genealogy Collection (shown as RG in the catalog) contains materials of basic genealogical references, local and regional genealogy sources, materials on states of basic migration patterns, and basic Canadian materials.
 Materials such as family histories are not added unless there is a Midland connection.
-Reference Genealogy materials do not circulate, except for a small collection of genealogy cd-rom resources that can be checked out.
+Reference Genealogy materials do not circulate.

-A hold allows a person to acquire material that is either currently checked out or at another library.
-Place a hold at the reference desk, any library computers, or by using the online catalog.
-The Reference Desk staff will also place a hold for you over the telephone, 837-3449.
-You must have your Library card with you to place holds.
-You will be notified by phone or email when the item is at the library and waiting for you.
+A hold allows a person to acquire material that is currently checked out.
+Place a hold by using the catalog, at the Reference Desk, or at any Library computers.
+You will be notified by phone, text, or email when the item is ready for you.
+There is no charge for this service.

-Hoopla is a service for audio books, comics, e-books, movies, music, and TV.
-Hoopla allows library patrons to download (in the app) or stream media content in your web browser.
+Hoopla is a digital service for borrowing audiobooks, comics, eBooks, movies, music, and TV.
+Hoopla allows Library patrons to download content using the app or stream media content in your web browser.
 Find instructions for using the app.

 When information is not readily available at the Library, we will help you locate it in another location.
-Use the Melcat a Michigan-wide catalog, to place requests yourself or contact the Reference Desk for assistance.
-837-3449.
+Use Melcat a Michigan-wide catalog, to place requests yourself or contact the Reference Desk for assistance, 989-837-3449.

-The Library Board studies library services offered to the community.
-The board advises the City Council on user policies and future plans for improving library services.
+The Library Board studies Library services offered to the community.
+The Board advises the City Council on user policies and future plans for improving library services.
+View the Board Meetings.

-A library card is available free of charge to all individuals who show proof of residency within our service area.
-The cardholder is responsible for all library materials checked out, overdue fines, and various fees.
-This is a bearer’s card so the cardholder should report lost or stolen library cards to the Checkout Desk.
-Change of name, address, phone number, or e-mail address should be reported to the Checkout Desk.
-Minors (under 16 years old) must have a parent or legal guardian present and sign the application to obtain a card.
+A Library card is available free of charge to all individuals who show proof of residency within our service area.
+The cardholder is responsible for all materials checked out.
+Report lost or stolen Library cards as well as changes of name, address, phone number, or e-mail address to the Checkout Desk, 989-837-3457.
+Minors (under 18 years old) must have a parent or legal guardian present and sign the application to obtain a card.

 Library Events Newsletter

 Sign up to receive information about upcoming programs and new services at the Library.
-The calendars are sent to your email each month.
+The newsletters are sent to your email.

 The Local History/Genealogy Room houses historical collections of the Library.
-These include the Reference Michigan collection (RM), Genealogy Reference (RG), Midland newspapers, any microform materials.
+These include the Reference Michigan collection (RM), Genealogy Reference (RG), Midland newspapers, and micro-form materials.
 The Reference Michigan collection is comprised of materials pertinent to the City of Midland and Midland County, materials important to the development and history of the county, major industries, and major personages.
 See our Genealogy Gateway for more resources.

 The Library has subscriptions to mostly popular interest magazines.
-You can search for our holdings of magazines by using the Library Catalog.
-The current issue is for use in the library only and older issues can be checked out.
+You can see our magazines in the catalog.
+The current issue is for use in the Library only and older issues can be checked out.
 Several titles are kept for longer time periods.
-You can borrow digital magazines using RBDigital.
-Contact the reference desk, 837-3449, for more information.
+You can borrow digital magazines through OverDrive and Hoopla.
+Research databases let you search and read articles on a variety of topics.
+Contact the Reference Desk, 989-837-3449, for more information.

 Michigan-wide catalog and loaning system.
-You can search and request for material to be sent the library using your library card number.
+You can search and request for material to be sent to the Library using your Library card number.
+How to use MelCat.

 Monetary gifts are welcome.
 They may be given in honor or in memory of a person.
 Donors may request the type of material and the subject area.
 An acknowledgement is sent to the donor and to the honoree or the honoree's family.
 A bookplate is placed in each item and includes the donor's and the honoree's names.

-View citations for the newspaper from 1963 to current online.
-Come into the library to view the microfilm from the 1870's to the present.
+View citations for the newspaper from 1963 to the present.
+Come into the library to view the micro-film from the 1870's to the present.
+View full text articles of the newspaper.

 Midland Government Information Center